 - Individual presentation of group strategy

 You must be an ARITA Student, Graduate or Professional Member to enrol for this subject.
+If you are based overseas, please contact [email protected] about your subscription/membership.
+Read more about the Student subscription.
 Read more about how to join ARITA.

 | Enrolments open

 || 3 May 2021

 | Enrolment closes